Imprimerie du Fourneau Saint-Michel

 Type in a melting pan, waiting to be recast.

 It was pretty difficult to take decent shots of the room, so let’s finish with a picture from the building down the road.
-Back in the 1920′s this small school may have been a customer of the Imprimerie.
+Back in the 1920’s pupils in this small school may have used some of the books printed at the Imprimerie.

-Pupils of all ages together in one single classroom.
+Pupils of all ages gathered in a single classroom.

 Leave a Reply